zombat/how.to.ray/how.to.linux.md

 - You can combine `cat` and `grep` to find specific information within: `$ cat /var/log/auth.log | grep -i -C 2 root`

 *In the above examples -i searches case-insensitive, and -C 4 provides 2 lines of context before and after each match.*

+### Finding Information in Journald
+Another way of finding system logs is if you're using journald.
+- Follow works the same as `tail -f`: `$ sudo journalctl -f`
+- Searching by regex here can yield a ton of useful information if you know what you are looking for: `$ sudo journalctl -g root`
+- However, this is usually too much information, and you will waint to use `-u` to filter by unit (specifying the name of the service): `$ sudo journalctl -u postgres@14-main.service -f`

 ### Filesystems